-As part of obtaining reasonable assurance about whether the Alternative Educational Academy of Ogemaw County's financial statements are free from material misstatement, we performed tests of its compliance with certain provisions of laws, regulations, contracts, and grant agreements, noncompliance with which could have a direct and material effect on the determination of financial statement amounts.
+As part of obtaining reasonable assurance about whether the Alternative Educational Academy of Ogemaw County 's financial statements are free from material misstatement, we performed tests of its compliance with certain provisions of laws, regulations, contracts, and grant agreements, noncompliance with which could have a direct and material effect on the determination of financial statement amounts.
 However, providing an opinion on compliance with those provisions was not an objective of our audit, and accordingly, we do not express such an opinion.
 The results of our tests disclosed no instances of noncompliance or other matters that are required to be reported under Government Auditing Standards.

-The Alternative Educational Academy of Ogemaw County's Response to the Finding
+The Alternative Educational Academy of Ogemaw County's Response to Findings

-The Alternative Educational Academy of Ogemaw County's response to the finding identified in our audit is described above.
+The Alternative Educational Academy of Ogemaw County's response to the findings identified in our audit is described in the accompanying schedule of findings and questioned costs.
 The Alternative Educational Academy of Ogemaw County's response was not subjected to the auditing procedures applied in the audit of the financial statements and, accordingly, we express no opinion on it.